In This Article

 "So you're not procrastinating because you don't want to do it.
 You're trying to find inspiration," he says.

 "Yes," I reply.
 I somehow go on a too-long tangent about why I wanted to be a writer.
 That turns into a discussion about my frustration with people not taking beauty seriously and how I hope to write my dream profile that will hopefully prove to everyone that beauty is more than a superficial topic meant to sell lipsticks.
 At the end of it all, he asks me this question: "Are you really trying to find inspiration or are you not confident in your own writing because of all the pressure you put on yourself?"

 He lets me sit on that thought before telling me it's time for the hypnosis part.
 He tells me that I will lay down on the couch with my eyes closed.
 He will pull up a chair closer to me and just talk to me.
 I must remain very silent and every once in a while, he will check to see if I have fallen asleep by asking me to wiggle a finger.
 In the event I fall asleep, he will gently tap me to wake me up.
 I lay down, close my eyes, and clear my mind, listening to the phrases of encouragement and instructions he repeats over a nature soundtrack playing in the background.
 The hour really does go by fast.

 "I don't know what exactly I feel, but I do feel different," I tell him when it's over.
 He says he gets that a lot from his clients.
 I leave his office feeling enlightened.

-Now every time I catch myself wanting to check out an article on the New York Times or check my Instagram feed to see what people are up to when I’m writing, I now take a moment of pause and can actually here his voice in my head telling me to stay focused.
-Sometimes I ignore it because hey nobody's perfect and I love to read, but now I’m a little bit more aware that I’m getting off track.
+Now every time I catch myself wanting to check out an article on the New York Times or check my Instagram feed to see what people are up to when I’m writing, I take a moment of pause and can actually hear his voice in my head telling me to stay focused.
+Sometimes I ignore it because, hey, nobody's perfect and I love to read, but now I’m a little bit more aware when I’m getting off track.